Labour law: Dismissal under labour law due to false allegations about colleagues

 Employer properly dismisses due to these unfounded accusations

 After examining the allegations, the district terminated the employment relationship with the plaintiff with due notice.
-The plaintiff filed an action for unfair dismissal against this termination with the labour court.
+The plaintiff filed an appeal against this termination.
+Ruling of the Federal Labor Court to the labour court.
 When the court dismissed the action for protection against dismissal, the plaintiff appealed to the Berlin-Brandenburg Regional Labour Court.

 Judgement of the Berlin-Brandenburg Regional Labour Court: